Umami: Background

+Specialized taste bud cells detect the chemical species perceived as umami by humans.
+Glutamate in acid form (glutamic acid) imparts little umami taste, whereas the salts of glutamic acid, known as glutamates, give the characteristic umami taste due to their ionized state.
+GMP and IMP amplify the taste intensity of glutamate.
+Adding salt to the free acids also enhances the umami taste.
+It is disputed whether umami is truly an independent taste because standalone glutamate without table salt ions (Na+) is perceived as sour; sweet and umami tastes share a taste receptor subunit, with salty taste blockers reducing discrimination between monosodium glutamate and sucrose; and some people cannot distinguish umami from a salty taste.

-Monosodium L-aspartate has an umami taste about four times less intense than MSG whereas ibotenic acid and tricholomic acid (likely as their salts or with salt) are claimed to be many times more intense.
+Monosodium L-aspartate has an umami taste about a quarter as intense as MSG, whereas ibotenic acid and tricholomic acid (likely as their salts or with salt) are claimed to be many times more intense.
+Peptides can also generate an umami taste, with 52 of them being known to do so as of 2017 (20 of them are questionable).

 Discovery

 Glutamate has a long history in cooking.
 Fermented fish sauces (garum), which are rich in glutamate, were used widely in ancient Rome, fermented barley sauces (murri) rich in glutamate were used in medieval Byzantine and Arab cuisine, and fermented fish sauces and soy sauces have histories going back to the third century in China.
-To be sure, in the late 1800s, chef Auguste Escoffier, who opened restaurants in Paris and London, created meals that combined umami with salty, sour, sweet, and bitter tastes.
+Cheese varieties are rich in glutamate and umami flavor.
+In the late 1800s, chef Auguste Escoffier, who opened restaurants in Paris and London, created meals that combined umami with salty, sour, sweet, and bitter tastes.
 However, he did not know the chemical source of this unique quality.

 Umami was first scientifically identified in 1908 by Kikunae Ikeda, a professor of the Tokyo Imperial University.
 He found that glutamate was responsible for the palatability of the broth from kombu seaweed.
 He noticed that the taste of kombu dashi was distinct from sweet, sour, bitter, and salty and named it umami.

-Professor Shintaro Kodama, a disciple of Ikeda, discovered in 1913 that dried bonito flakes (a type of tuna) contained another umami substance.
+Shintaro Kodama, a disciple of Ikeda, discovered in 1913 that dried bonito flakes (a type of tuna) contained another umami substance.
 This was the ribonucleotide IMP.
 In 1957, Akira Kuninaka realized that the ribonucleotide GMP present in shiitake mushrooms also conferred the umami taste.
 One of Kuninaka's most important discoveries was the synergistic effect between ribonucleotides and glutamate.
 When foods rich in glutamate are combined with ingredients that have ribonucleotides, the resulting taste intensity is higher than would be expected from merely adding the intensity of the individual ingredients.

 This synergy of umami may help explain various classical food pairings: the Japanese make dashi with kombu seaweed and dried bonito flakes; the Chinese add Chinese leek and Chinese cabbage to chicken soup, as do Scots in the similar Scottish dish of cock-a-leekie soup; and Italians grate the Parmigiano-Reggiano cheese on a variety of different dishes.